Improving Access to Housing and Supportive Services for Runaway and Homeless Youth: Reducing Vulnerability to Human Trafficking in New York City: Computational Experiments and Results

 \subsection{\emph{Baseline Model Results and Insights}}

-This section discusses the results of our base expansion model, which provides the optimal capacity expansion required by RHY organizations considering our base input parameters.
-The capacity expansion we present assumes that youth are matched with RHY organizations as efficiently as possible, thus, the capacity expansion we present is likely to represent a conservative estimate on the extra resources required by RHY organizations to fulfill the collective needs of youth.
+This section discusses our base expansion model results, which provide the optimal capacity expansion required by RHY organizations considering our base input parameters.
+The capacity expansion we present assumes that youth are matched with RHY organizations as efficiently as possible, thus, the capacity expansion we present is likely to represent a conservative estimate on the extra resources required by RHY organizations to fulfill collective youth needs.
+To capture the effect of variation, we created 10 different youth-needs profiles ($\eta_y$) using the information given in Table 5.